 In fact, according to a 2014 report published by the Commonwealth Fund, 75 million Americans reported problems paying their medical bills or are working on paying off medical debt.
 And that number is on the rise every year.

-Patient account representatives need to be mindful of the potential challenges patients are facing when they speak with them about their medical expenses.
+An empathy training program will help patient account representatives develop empathy for the potential challenges patients are facing when they speak with them about their medical expenses.
 If patients don’t feel like their unique circumstances are being considered, they will be less likely to reach a solution with the patient account representatives.

-When representatives understand the patient experience, it’s easier for them to show empathy when speaking with patients, which will in turn allow them to collect balances easier.
+When representatives understand the patient experience, it’s easier for them to practice empathetic communication when speaking with patients, which will in turn allow them to collect balances easier.

 Cultivate Emotional Intelligence

-Once representatives have a greater understanding of the emotional and psychological toll patients in medical debt experience, the next step is to boost their emotional intelligence so they know how to navigate these difficult conversations with patients.
+Once representatives have a greater understanding of the emotional and psychological toll patients with medical debt experience, the next step is to boost their emotional intelligence so they know how to demonstrate empathy in these difficult conversations with patients.

-Something important to know is that all humans have a universal need: To feel heard and understood.
+Something important to know when learning empathy in communication is that all humans have a universal need: To feel heard and understood.

-When a representative is emotionally intelligent, they can meet a patient’s need to feel heard and understood, and the patient will feel more comfortable moving on in the conversation to reach a solution.
+When a representative is emotionally intelligent, they can meet a patient’s need to feel heard and understood with active listening.
+The patient will feel more comfortable moving on in the conversation to reach a solution.

 Pillar 2: Invest in Top Skill Sets

-Effective communication training is one of the most important skills a patient account representative can have.
-After all, the conversations with patients can be extremely challenging, and being able to communicate and build trust will make or break the outcome.
+Being empathetic includes effective communication training.
+Communication is one of the most important skills a patient account representative can have.
+After all, the conversations with patients can be extremely challenging, and being able to communicate, show empathy, and build trust will make or break the outcome.